Non-storable belongings – you can’t store everything

 You might be able to store some of these items in a specialty or short-term storage.
 Long-lasting food like cans and non-perishables can stay in storage for a while.
 With the right temperature and humidity control and frequent visits, plants can survive in storage for a short while as well.
 But before you plan for either of those things, talk to your movers.
 Find out if they allow these things in storage at all.

 Most of the time, movers don’t explicitly forbid valuables in storage.
 However, there might be an upper limit to how valuable something you’re putting in storage can be.
-Insurance may also have a cap on what it covers.
+Valuation may also have a cap on what it covers.
 But even with the best storage units in Idaho, you don’t actually want to risk storing your valuables.
 Something could go wrong and you could end up losing something irreplaceable.
 So don’t store the following:

 - jewelry and other things of monetary value